Guide to Booking Ski Lessons

 Should you be an expert skier, you can also benefit from skiing lessons through the help of off-piste ski schools such as Powder Extreme in Verbier.
 Offering lessons on a variety of terrain, ski schools like Powder Extreme will really push your limits building your fitness and technique along the way.

-Remember, all abilities can benefit from skiing lessons and if it is your first time visiting a resort, contact Leo Trippi.
+If it's your first time visiting a resort get in touch.
 Our expert knowledge will help you to get the most of out of your ski trip.